-Program Outcomes to note:
+Program Outcomes to note for 2021:

-- 62 clients established care with a Primary Care Doctor - The Nurse attended 23 PCP appointments to assist in a warm hand off and help alleviate fear - 133 individuals were given food and food resources - 109 prescriptions were assisted with included 31 being paid for by the Street Nursing Team - 95 individuals moved from homelessness and were entered into temporary housing such as a shelter - 9 individuals were moved from homelessness and were interned into permanent housing - 136 individuals were seen by the tele medicine doctor out in the field - 105 were referred to the Substance Use Navigator for resources and referrals to substance use treatment and recovery which we have a significant presence in.
-That is why we have focused our work around addressing behavior and the systems keeping the most vulnerable people in cycles of poverty and high utilization.
+- 56 clients established care with a Primary Care Doctor - The Nurse attended 35 PCP appointments to assist in a warm hand off and help alleviate fear - 140 prescriptions were paid through our 340B program. - 157 individuals moved from homelessness and entered into temporary housing such as a shelter - 43 individuals were moved from homelessness and were entered into permanent housing - 314 individuals were seen by the tele medicine doctor out in the field - 37 were referred to the Substance Use Navigator for resources and referrals to substance use treatment and recovery.